SP-Niranjan/web_navigatior_AI_Agent/README.md

 Getting Started:
-(Befor getting started install Ollama and then Download the Llama3 model) 1️.
+(Befor getting started install Ollama and then Download the any model and then change the model name in the llm handler file) create the virtual environmet and then download the dependencies 1️.
 Clone the repository git clone https://github.com/SP-Niranjan/web_navigatior_AI_Agent